 - Runs big, may need to size down from your usual size

-- No hydration bladder included, adds an additional cost onto an already expensive pack
+- No hydration bladder included, which adds cost to an already expensive pack

 Best Medium-Capacity (6 to 11 Liters) Hydration Packs for Running